scroll-tech/scroll-sdk/readme.md

 ### Access using /etc/hosts

-If you have enabled ingress on your cluster, add the following entries, replacing `1.2.3.4` with the IP of your cluster.
+If you have enabled ingress on your cluster and are not using `ingress-dns`, add the following entries, replacing `1.2.3.4` with the IP of your cluster.

 ```txt
 1.2.3.4 l1-devnet.scrollsdk